SDPB Arts

 So it was really big sky and prairie kind of thing.

-I would just stand by the cupboard and I would pull the two drawers out and set the painting up on those drawers.
+I would just, stand by the cupboard and I would pull the two drawers out and set the painting up on those drawers.

 And I painted in my living room.

-I painted, you know, anyway, now I have this wonderful studio.
+Anyway, now I have this wonderful studio.

-It's very light.
+So it's very light.

-Just say I have to use a half inch brush for the whole painting on these little ones or an inch brush or, so just things that I kind of experiment with.
+just say I have to use a half inch brush for the whole painting on these little ones, or an inch brush or so, just things that I kind of experiment with.

 So just stuff like that.